crcx/parable/docs/stdlib.md

     number:a number:b number:c -- flag

-# Old Docs Below

 ## variable!

 Create a simple named variable with an initial value.

     value string --

+## off

+Set a simple variable to a value of 0.

+    pointer --

 ## on

 Set a simple variable to a value of -1.

-    pointer --

-## off

-Set a simple variable to a value of 0.

     pointer --